 A 2017 study in Menopause suggests that the use of fennel, a phytoestrogen, may contribute to improvements in menopausal symptoms.
 Researchers analyzed 90 women, ages 45 to 60, who had been postmenopausal for at least one year (no more than five years) and had at least moderate menopausal symptoms.
 Participants either received fennel or placebo capsules daily for eight weeks.

 Fennel recipients saw significant improvements in symptoms, whereas placebo recipients did not.
-Researchers conclude that fennel may help ease menopausal symptoms in women with low estrogen levels as well as those who have experienced early menopause or have had a hysterectomy or oophorectomy.
+Researchers concluded that fennel may help ease menopausal symptoms in women with low estrogen levels as well as those who have experienced early menopause or have had a hysterectomy or oophorectomy.
 A larger trial, however, is needed to confirm these findings.
-(17)

-11. Stimulates Breastmilk Production
+11. Stimulates Breast Milk Production

-Although the research on whether or not fennel is effective for promoting the production of breast milk, studies have found that many women who do choose to use herbs as natural galactagogues tend to try fennel, milk thistle and goat’s rue most often.
-(19)
+Although the research on whether or not fennel is effective for promoting the production of breast milk, studies indicate that many women who do choose to use herbs as natural galactagogues tend to try fennel, milk thistle and goat’s rue most often.

 Fennel vs. Anise vs. Licorice